 The AirLink is one of the top-tier indoor air quality monitors on the market right now, hands down (and did we tell you it can measure outdoor air quality, too?).
 We expected high quality given Davis’s reputation, and that’s what we got.

 The AirLink is one of the few air quality monitors that can monitor particulate matter down to one micrometer in diameter, especially dangerous to you since the particles are so small.
-But it also monitors PM2.5 (2.5 micrometers) and PM10 (10 micrometers), which are two other sizes of particles that health experts say are equally dangerous to your lungs.
+But it also monitors PM2.5 (2.5 micrometers) and PM10 (10 micrometers) that most other monitors measure, which are two different sizes of particles that health experts say are equally dangerous to your lungs.

-We’ve had our AirLink installed for the better part of a year now and can vouch for the quality and performance of the device, and would happily recommend it to anybody interested in tracking air quality at their home.
-The AirLink is built for the new WeatherLink platform, and you can add as many AirLinks as you want, both inside and out.
+We’ve had our AirLink air quality monitor installed for the better part of a year now and can vouch for the quality and performance of the device, and would happily recommend it to anybody interested in tracking air quality at their home.
+The AirLink is built for the new WeatherLink platform, and you can add multiple AirLinks if you want, both inside and out.

 Setting up the AirLink

 Thanks to the new WeatherLink Live base station, setting up the AirLink isn’t too tricky, but maybe not as user-friendly as some other stations, like the Ambient Weather WS-5000.
 But all you need to do is set the device up near a power outlet or USB hub, plug it in, and add the device through the app.

 Davis provides you with a cover that you should use if you decide to place the sensor outside.
 Inside, no cover is required, and it can either be placed flat on a shelf or desk using the supplied footpads or mounted vertically using the mounting bracket.